 The AI Brushes project is a project exploring how can we create more expressive and functional digital brushes using Artificial Intelligence .
-This is an on-going project and I'll update the details as I progress.
-Following are the brushes explored so far:
+After my time with Adobe, I decided to independently explore how new kind of creative expressions could be created with AI.
+Here are some of those works:

 1. Lava Brush

 Lava brush was created by training a pix2pix network with images of lava.
 I used Google's Tensorflow+Keras for this.
 I tried it out with a direct feed from the Adobe Fresco app and also by using AR to augment real-life acrylic based painting using the brush.

 2. Cloth brush